 Eating strange foods

-Every destination around the world has a plate they are known for.
-While many destinations offer foods that we've seen or are at least familiar with, we may not be quite as versed in the foods of other cultures.
-Have you ever heard of Balut in the Philippines, or century eggs in China?
+Every destination has a plate they are known for.
+While many cultures offer foods that we've seen or are at least familiar with, we may not be quite as versed in the foods of other cultures.
+Have you ever tried Balut in the Philippines, or century eggs in China?

 Despite their standing as local favorites, these foods (among others) can be unpleasant to the uninitiated stomach.
-While experiencing new cuisine is recommended while traveling, make sure to understand what you are consuming and how it ultimately may affect you.
+While experiencing new cuisine is recommended while traveling, make sure to understand what you are consuming and how it ultimately may affect you before you eat.
+A little discretion can help you avoid a lot of discomfort and embarrassment.

 Not applying sunscreen - ever